iRon7/ConvertTo-Expression/README.md

 ## Examples

-Convert a Calendar object to a PowerShell expression
+Convert a Calendar object to a PowerShell expression:

 ```powershell
 PS C:\>(Get-UICulture).Calendar | ConvertTo-Pson